4VAC25-31-120. Permit fee and bond.

 4VAC25-31-170.
 Permit application notifications.

-be made with of a new permit application via
+made with parties of a new permit application via certified mail:

-within 1,000 feet of the permit boundary by certified mail.
-A record shall
+owners within 1,000 feet of the permit boundary by certified mail.
+A record

 A statement as required by § 45.1-184.1 of the Code of